oraichain/myduckserver/README.md

     <img alt="duck under dolphin" style="margin-right: 0.2em" src="logo/MyDuck.svg">
 </h1>

 - **Blazing Fast OLAP with DuckDB**: MyDuck stores data in DuckDB, an OLAP-optimized database known for lightning-fast analytical queries.
-With DuckDB, MyDuck executes queries up to 1000x faster than traditional MySQL & Postgres setups, enabling complex analytics that were impractical with MySQL or Postgres alone.
+DuckDB enables MyDuck to execute queries up to 1000x faster than traditional MySQL & Postgres setups, making complex analytics practical that were previously unfeasible.

-- **MySQL-Compatible Interface**: MyDuck speaks MySQL wire protocol and understands MySQL syntax, so you can connect to it with any MySQL client and run MySQL-style SQL.
-MyDuck translates your queries on the fly and executes them in DuckDB.
+- **MySQL-Compatible Interface**: MyDuck implements the MySQL wire protocol and understands MySQL syntax, allowing you to connect with any MySQL client and run MySQL-style SQL.
+MyDuck automatically translates your queries and executes them in DuckDB.

-- **Postgres-Compatible Interface**: MyDuck speaks Postgres wire protocol as well, allowing you to send DuckDB SQL directly with any Postgres client.
-DuckDB's SQL dialect [closely resembles PostgreSQL](https://duckdb.org/docs/sql/dialect/postgresql_compatibility.html), enabling you to speed up existing Postgres queries with minimal changes.
+- **Postgres-Compatible Interface**: MyDuck implements the Postgres wire protocol, enabling you to send DuckDB SQL directly using any Postgres client.
+Since DuckDB's SQL dialect [closely resembles PostgreSQL](https://duckdb.org/docs/sql/dialect/postgresql_compatibility.html), you can speed up existing Postgres queries with minimal changes.

-- **Raw DuckDB Power**: MyDuck's support for raw DuckDB SQL opens up DuckDB’s full analytical capabilities, including [friendly SQL syntax](https://duckdb.org/docs/sql/dialect/friendly_sql.html), [advanced aggregates](https://duckdb.org/docs/sql/functions/aggregates), [accessing remote data sources](https://duckdb.org/docs/data/data_sources), and more.
+- **Raw DuckDB Power**: MyDuck provides full access to DuckDB's analytical capabilities through raw DuckDB SQL, including [friendly SQL syntax](https://duckdb.org/docs/sql/dialect/friendly_sql.html), [advanced aggregates](https://duckdb.org/docs/sql/functions/aggregates), [remote data source access](https://duckdb.org/docs/data/data_sources), [nested data types](https://duckdb.org/docs/sql/data_types/overview#nested--composite-types), and more.

-- **Zero-ETL**: Just start replication and go!
-MyDuck can act as a MySQL replica or a Postgres standby that replicates data from your primary server in real-time, so you can start querying immediately.
-There’s no need to set up complex ETL pipelines.
+- **Zero-ETL**: Simply start replication and begin querying!
+MyDuck can function as a MySQL replica or Postgres standby, replicating data from your primary server in real-time.
+It works like standard MySQL & Postgres replication - using MySQL's `START REPLICA` or Postgres' `CREATE SUBSCRIPTION` commands, eliminating the need for complex ETL pipelines.

 - **Consistent and Efficient Replication**: Thanks to DuckDB's [solid ACID support](https://duckdb.org/2024/09/25/changing-data-with-confidence-and-acid.html), we've carefully managed transaction boundaries in the replication stream to ensure a **consistent data view** — you'll never see dirty data mid-transaction.
 Plus, MyDuck's **transaction batching** collects updates from multiple transactions and applies them to DuckDB in batches, significantly reducing write overhead (since DuckDB isn’t designed for high-frequency OLTP writes).

 - **HTAP Architecture Support**: MyDuck works well with database proxy tools to enable hybrid transactional/analytical processing setups.
 You can route DML operations to (MySQL|Postgres) and analytical queries to MyDuck, creating a powerful HTAP architecture that combines the best of both worlds.

-- **Seamless Integration with Dump & Copy Utilities**: MyDuck plays well with modern MySQL & Postgres data migration tools, especially the [MySQL Shell](https://dev.mysql.com/doc/mysql-shell/en/) and [pg_dump](https://www.postgresql.org/docs/current/app-pgdump.html).
-For MySQL, you can load data into MyDuck in parallel from a MySQL Shell dump, or leverage the Shell’s `copy-instance` utility to copy a consistent snapshot of your running MySQL server to MyDuck.
-For Postgres, MyDuck can load data from a `pg_dump` archive.

 - **Bulk Upload & Download**: MyDuck supports fast bulk data loading from the client side with the standard MySQL `LOAD DATA LOCAL INFILE` command or the  PostgreSQL `COPY FROM STDIN` command.
 You can also extract data from MyDuck using the PostgreSQL `COPY TO STDOUT` command.

+- **End-to-End Columnar IO**: In addition to the traditional row-oriented data transfer in MySQL & Postgres protocol, MyDuck can also send query results and receive data uploads in columnar format, which can be significantly faster for high-volume data.
+This is implemented on top of the standard Postgres `COPY` protocol with extended columnar format support, e.g., `COPY ...
+TO STDOUT (FORMAT parquet | arrow)`, allowing you to use the standard Postgres client library to interact with MyDuck in an optimized way.

 - **Standalone Mode**: MyDuck can run in standalone mode without replication.
 In this mode, it is a drop-in replacement for (MySQL|Postgres), but with a DuckDB heart.
 You can `CREATE TABLE`, transactionally `INSERT`, `UPDATE`, and `DELETE` data, and run blazingly fast `SELECT` queries.

 - **DuckDB in Server Mode**: If you aren't interested in MySQL & Postgres but just want to share a DuckDB instance with your team or among your applications, MyDuck is also a great solution.
 You can deploy MyDuck to a server, connect to it with the Postgres client library in your favorite programming language, and start running DuckDB SQL queries directly.

+- **Seamless Integration with Dump & Copy Utilities**: MyDuck plays well with modern MySQL & Postgres data migration tools, especially the [MySQL Shell](https://dev.mysql.com/doc/mysql-shell/en/) and [pg_dump](https://www.postgresql.org/docs/current/app-pgdump.html).
+For MySQL, you can load data into MyDuck in parallel from a MySQL Shell dump, or leverage the Shell’s `copy-instance` utility to copy a consistent snapshot of your running MySQL server to MyDuck.
+For Postgres, MyDuck can load data from a `pg_dump` archive.

 ## 📊 Performance